 Designs to cope with omitted variable bias

-There are multiple study designs that researchers can use in order to prevent omitted variable bias from becoming a problem.
-Which one a researcher should use and how to implement it will depend on the way the omitted variable affects the response variable of interest, as each makes assumptions about how the omitted variable affects the system.
-We assume here that the researcher cannot, has not been able to, or does not know to measure an omitted variable, as otherwise inclusion of a covariate would alleviate any known OVB sensu stricto.
+There are multiple study designs that researchers can use to address omitted variable bias.
+Which design a researcher should use, and how to implement it, will depend on the way the omitted variable affects the response variable of interest, as each makes assumptions about how the omitted variable affects the system.
+We assume here that the researcher cannot, has not been able to, or does not know to measure an omitted variable, as otherwise inclusion of a covariate could eliminate the OVB.

-There are multiple, well-established statistical model frameworks for analyzing panel or clustered data.
-We emphasize the term ‘frameworks’ over ‘methods,’ because one could implement these models using different methodological/estimation approaches (e.g., linear models, as part of Structural Equation Models, Bayesian techniques).
-These different models have different costs and benefits and importantly assumptions.
-Below, we discuss how addressing omitted variables can be approached, differentiate between different models, and outline additional assumptions that must be met in order for them to be valid – i.e., yield an unbiased estimate of an effect.
+There are multiple, well-established statistical designs for analyzing panel or clustered data.
+We emphasize the term ‘designs’ over ‘methods,’ because one could implement these models using different methodological/estimation approaches (e.g., linear models, as part of Structural Equation Models, Bayesian techniques).
+These different designs have different costs and benefits -- and differ in their assumptions required for interpreting an estimate as a causal relationship.
 We believe these models are a key advance worth considering for ecologists.
-Further, each of the models we outline allow us to flexibly control for confounding variables that are both known and unknown (see Angrist and Pischke 2008, Ferraro and Miranda 2017, Dudney et al. 2021) – something many Ecologists worry about!
+Further, each of the models we outline allow us to flexibly control for confounding variables that are both known and unknown (see Angrist and Pischke 2008, Ferraro and Miranda 2017, Dudney et al. 2021) – something many Ecologists worry about.

 The key element of these designs is the nesting of measurements within a cluster such that the causal variable of interest varies across the smallest level of replication while the omitted variable varies at the cluster level.
-The use of a cluster - e.g., site, year, block, subject, individual, etc. with multiple measurements taken per individual cluster - forms the basis for statistical removal of any omitted variable bias.
-In essence, we will rely on the cluster or values of the predictor at the cluster level (see below) to shut the back door.
-The variability in our causal variable of interest at the sample level then provides grist for the mill of causal statistical analysis.
-These designs can be simple longitudinal or cross-sectional studies.
-Or something more exotic, depending on how the ways the omitted variable and the causal driver of interest vary across space and time.
-Let us consider these concepts with an eye towards our snail example, assuming that temperature and recruitment are inversely correlated, in the following study designs.
+Clustered data is often also referred to as a hierarchical or nested sampling.
+We use these terms interchangeably.
+The use of a cluster, e.g., site, year, block, subject, individual, with multiple measurements taken per individual cluster (Figure X), can allow us to flexibly account for confounding variables, whether or not they are measured.
+To explain how, let us consider these concepts with an eye towards our snail example, assuming that temperature and recruitment are inversely correlated, in the following study designs.

-First, consider nesting using sites as a cluster as our OVB solution in a simple cross-sectional design.
-If the omitted variable affects our response variable at the site level, then we assume a correlation between the omitted variable and the average level of our causal variable at the site level.
-Within the site, however, multiple samples will have different values of the causal variable of interest.
+First, we consider a data context where plots are sampled within sites across a environmental gradient in a single year (Figure 4X).
+This is a cross-sectional dataset, i.e., with multiple places/clusters sampled in a single year.
+When sites span large environmental gradients, there are many reasons that sites could differ (e.g., temperature, productivity, oceanographic conditions).
+When a variable affects both temperature and recruitment, it could be confounding if omitted from the regression.
 For our snail example, cold sites will have high recruitment.
 Warm sites will have low recruitment.
-Within a site, however, plots will vary in temperature relative to the site average due to forces that do not covary with recruitment.
-Note, this is an assumption, and one that must be justified!
-Further, the amount of within-site variability in temperature is important in considering the power or shape of the posterior for any analysis.
-With this design, site or site-level temperature can then be used to shut the back door on the recruitment effect or other drivers that covaries with temperature at the site level.
+Within a site, however, plots will vary in their temperature relative to the site average (i.e., a colder or warmer site) due to forces that do not covary with recruitment.
+We can use this within-site variation in temperature to isolate its effects on recruitment from confounding effects of other variables that affect temperature and recruitment across sites (or ‘between’ site differences).
+Said another way, the variation between sites is likely more subject to confounding variables than the variation within sites.

+Including site as a categorical variable in our regression or an average If t site-level temperature can then be used to shut the back door on the recruitment effect or other drivers that covaries with temperature at the site level.